Jun711/jun711.github.io/_posts/2019-02-18-aws-dynamodb-global-and-local-secondary-indexes-comparison.md

 </pre> -->

 ## Summary - Which One Should I Use?
-Which AWS DynamoDB secondary index should you use?

 In short, use DynamoDB Global Secondary Index when you need to support querying non-primary key attribute of a table.

 And, use DynamodB Local Secondary index when you need to support querying items with different sorting order of attributes.